 Virginia is beautiful in the fall.
 With the changing of seasons brings a renewal to the air and the landscape.
 Virginia Beach is no exception.
 The air is still warm enough to enjoy the warm Atlantic Ocean.
 October may seem to be somewhat of an odd time to visit the beach, but in reality, it is one of the best times.
 Many full-time traveling families plan beach vacations after Labor Day specifically because the tourist season is over, the kids are back in school, and we basically have the entire beach to ourselves.
 Read on for some ideas for Fall Fun in Virginia Beach.

-Hi, my name is Susie and I am a beach-a-holic.
+I am a beach-a-holic.
 I love the beach.
 Really, any beach will do.
 It’s partly why we became a full time traveling family, I wanted to live at the beach!

 The sun, the sand, the ocean, the waves, the surfing, the skim boarding, body boarding, football, volleyball … even the smells.
 The beach is my absolute happy place.